-Welcome to the August 2018 edition of ePathWay
+Welcome to the March issue of ePathWay

 Remember to follow us on Facebook (@TheRoyalCollegeofPathologistsofAustralasia), Twitter (@PathologyRCPA) or on Instagram (@the_rcpa).
 CEO, Dr Debra Graves can be followed on Twitter too (@DebraJGraves).